antheamonod/FluPCA/README.md

 * `func_ssh.R` is a set of supplemental functions called in running BHV and tropical PCA, and computing the proportion of variance explained (R^2) for each PCA method

 ## Running Tree PCA and Reproducing Projective Visualizations

+The `Figures` directory contains (edited) figures of the output of the BHV and tropical PCA routines applied to the 21 datasets provided in the `Data` directory.
+Some of these figures are referenced in the main text.

+## Questions and Feedback
+For questions and comments on this repository, please contact [Anthea Monod](mailto:antheam@tauex.tau.ac.il) or [Qiwen Kang](mailto:qiwen.kang@uky.edu).
+We appreciate any feedback you may have on our repository.